Administration

 Holiday Schedule

 The City of Reidsville follows the State's Holiday Schedule.
-City offices will be closed on the following holidays in 2022:
+City offices will be closed in observance of the following holidays in 2025:

 July 4, Independence Day

 Want to know the City's holiday schedule for trash pickup and the Recycling Center?
-Click here.
+Click here for the 2025 schedule.

 How To Articles